Sample-constrained partial identification with application to selection bias: Technical details

 \begin{proof}

-where the last inequality holds by the Uniform Strong Law of Large Numbers and the second term on the last line goes to zero almost surely since $\hat{w}^m \, \to \, w^m$ almost surely by Theorem \ref{thm:consistency} and $\sigma^2(w)$ is continuous. \end{proof}
+where the last inequality holds by the uniform strong consistency and the second term on the last line goes to zero with probability one since $\vartheta_n \, \to \, \vartheta$ with probability one by \Cref{prop:consistency} and $\sigma^2(\theta) \in C(S)$. \end{proof}

+Before proving \Cref{thm:coverage}, we begin with some notation and preliminary lemmas.
+Denote the confidence bound for a particular $\theta$ and $\alpha$ as